Skip to content

 • ‘j’ option specifies that Vim will not jump to the first match automatically.

 Supports with Vim’s edit-compile-edit cycle to edit code, compile for errors and fix them.
+Similar to Emacs compile function when combined with Vim’s :make and :copen.
+See :h quickfix.

-For c, think of it as compilation
+For c, think of it as compilation.
+COMMAND can be a sequence of commands.

 • Copy previous 2 lines and current line: :-2,t